-We use your personal data to communicate with, customise content and improve our services by analysing how you navigate our website.
+We use your personal data, to customise content and improve our services by analysing how you navigate our website.
 If you do not agree with our Policy, please do not visit this website.

 Registering through this website

-When you register to our website we collect the following is the personal data during the registration process:
+When you register to our website we collect the following personal data:

 For statistical analyses we use web analytics services to collect information about the use of our submission site.
 We use Google Analytics, a web analytics service provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).
 On our behalf Google will use the information generated by a cookie for the purpose of evaluating your use of the website.
 The tools collect information such as:

 We use this information only to determine the most useful information for you and to improve our website.
 We do not attempt to match information collected through the use of this tool with personal data.